rsmp-nordic/sxl-tools/README.md

   * Output to rst-format for the SXL TLC specification: No extra options needed
   * Output to yaml-format and back to Excel-format: Use -s flag

+Only SXL's for RSMP <= 3.2.1 is supported.

 Notes about yaml2xlsx
 ---------------------

 * Requires: gem install rubyXL
 * Needs an excel template
 * The Excel file is written to "output.xlsx"

+Only SXL's for RSMP <= 3.2.1 is supported.

 Notes about yaml2rst